seaflow-uw/seaflow-web/content/contact/index.md

   - block: contact
     content:
       title: Join us
       text: Join our research group as we explore the lives of phytoplankton and their crucial role in the ocean's ecosystem.
-We are committed to fostering the next generation of scientists, equipping them with the skills and knowledge to understand how these microscopic organisms are responding to a changing climate. <b>We welcome talented individuals from all backgrounds, genders, and levels of experience</b> – undergraduates, graduate students, postdoctoral fellows, and visiting scientists.
+We are committed to fostering the next generation of scientists, equipping them with the skills and knowledge to understand how these microscopic organisms are responding to a changing climate.
+We welcome talented individuals from all backgrounds, genders, and levels of experience – undergraduates, graduate students, postdoctoral fellows, and visiting scientists.
 If you are interested in joining our team, please contact us. <br>
         <br>
         Dr. Francois Ribalet <br>
         School of Oceanography <br>